MacKentoch/easyFormGenerator/README_NEW.md

 ##What is it?

-- Create forms *in a matter of minutes*
+- Create forms *in a matter of minutes* :hourglass:
   - (*you may not need to add "s" to minutes*).
-- *Don't limit your form to a single column* — like you may often see with majority of form creator —
+- *Don't limit* your form *to a single column* template
-  - (*I spend so much time trying to find an angular form generator that could generate N columns that I finally found the best one was the `do it yourself` one*.
-Luckily, you won't need to make your own since I already did it for you).
+  - (up to 3 controls per line).
-- generated form *uses bootstrap*
+- generated forms *use bootstrap*
   - (until now the most popular front end framework)
-- uses amazing and :sparkles: [angular formly](https://github.com/formly-js/angular-formly)
+- based on amazing and :sparkles: [angular formly](https://github.com/formly-js/angular-formly)
   - (see angular [formly website](http://angular-formly.com) and [documentation](http://docs.angular-formly.com) then you'll understand the :sparkles: behind)